K4R-IAI/NonFoodKG/README.md

 [![Product Location Ontology](/WebGraph/ProductToShelf.owl)]

 This knowledge graph has been created by the Institute for Artificial Intelligence at the University of Bremen.
-Please contact Michaela Kümpel for further info or collaboration: michaela.kuempel@uni-bremen.de
+Please contact Michaela Kümpel for further info or collaboration: michaela(dot)kuempel(et)uni-bremen(dot)de